 Opening hours: Only open on Saturday and Sunday at 9:30AM -5PM.

 Created by Mussolini in 1942-1943, his bunker is now open for people to visit.
-With so much history surrounding Mussolini, this is the perfect place to visit and learn about what he used for shelter. - #3 Visit Casa Della Civette – The House of the owls:
+With so much history surrounding Mussolini, this is the perfect place to visit and learn about what he used for shelter.

 Location: Via Nomentana, 70.